-approach can help students to understand and generate related facts and addition and subtraction fact families.
+Taking a CRA approach to fact families can help your students to generate the related facts in addition and subtraction or multiplication and division fact families.

 Allow students to use a concrete manipulative such as linking cubes that they can physically put together and take apart to generate the 4 related facts.

-In this example I added pictures of turtles and turtle shells to the blocks so that there is context around the number as well.
+In this example, pictures of turtles and turtle shells have been added to the blocks so that there is context around the number as well.

 While students are using the hands-on materials, I also ask them to put their numbers into a number bond.
 This helps link to representative and abstract levels!

 A similar activity can be conducted with multiplication and division!
 Provide your students with counters (ex: centimeter cubes) and containers (ex: cups).
 Pretend that the centimeter cubes are ice cubes and you are wondering if your students can find all of the ways that you put together and take apart 30 ice cubes using the numbers 5 and 6.

 Fact Family Activity #2: Don’t Stop at One Hands-On Tool!

 When you are focused on building a web rather than climbing a ladder, you know that the more hands-on opportunities your students experience, the more deeply they will understand and retain a math concept.

 A material such as red and yellow disks is another concrete tool that can be useful for your students.
 The difference between the linking cubes with pictures and red and yellow disks is that the disks lack a story context making them a bit trickier to work with for students.

 Additionally, it is useful to use a variety of concrete tools so that your students have the chance to generalize what they are noticing about putting parts together and taking them apart to generate fact families.